Neville James Steel

 To his children, Neville was a constant source of support, guidance, and unconditional love.
 He was a father who led by example—teaching the value of hard work, the importance of kindness, and the power of a good sense of humor.
 He was always there when needed, offering wisdom and encouragement, and his love never wavered.

-we take comfort in knowing that Neville’s spirit lives on in all of us.
+We take comfort in knowing that Neville’s spirit lives on in all of us.
 In the lessons he taught us, the kindness he showed, and the importance of family—by enjoying what you cherish most in life.

 He would not have wanted everyone to feel saddened by his passing but instead to remember the good times you had with him and to live life as he would have wished for—including a few cold beers and a good laugh.

 Papa, you will be dearly missed more than words can express, but you will never be forgotten.
 Your spirit lives on in the memories we shared, the lives you have touched, and the joy you lived for.
 Rest in peace, Papa.
+You will forever be in our hearts.

 You will forever be in our hearts.